queenshera/admin-panel/README.md

 ## Installation
+- Ensure you have enabled sodium extension in your php.ini file, otherwise it will generate error while installing adminPanel
 - If your project using composer, run the below command

 ```
 composer require queenshera/admin-panel